 - Heartburn occurs more than twice a week

-- Symptoms persist despite use of over-the-counter medications
+- Symptoms persist despite use of nonprescription medications

 - You have difficulty swallowing